apacheignite/documentation/data-grid/transactions.md

   "title": "Deadlock Detection in Pessimistic Transactions" }
 [/block]
-One major rule that anyone has to follow when working with distributed pessimistic transactions is that locks for keys, participating in a transaction, must be acquired in a  similar order.
+One major rule that anyone has to follow when working with distributed pessimistic transactions is that locks for keys, participating in a transaction, must be acquired in the same order.
 Violating this rule may lead to a distributed deadlock.

 Ignite does not avoid distributed deadlocks, but rather has  a built-in functionality that makes it easier to debug and fix such situations.